5 ways to have a calm Christmas

 If you’re hosting a get-together, make it a collaborative affair by inviting guests to help.
 Maybe they can bring a dish, or arrive early to set the table.
-Don’t be afraid to ask for help - this is a sign of strength, not weakness – and there are no medals for doing it all on your own.
-You may need to let go of perfectionist tendencies or allow others to express themselves, but finding ways to share the workload will declutter your schedule.
+Don’t be afraid to ask for help - this is a sign of strength, not weakness.
+There are no medals for doing it all on your own.
+You may need to let go of perfectionist tendencies or allow others to express themselves.
+Finding ways to share the workload will declutter your schedule.

 Whether you’re musing over menus or deliberating over decorations, try to avoid making things too complicated.
-Less can be more and you can make an impact with limited fuss if you remember the wise words of Leonardo da Vinci: ‘Simplicity is the ultimate sophistication’.
+Less can be more.
+You can make an impact with limited fuss if you remember the wise words of Leonardo da Vinci: ‘Simplicity is the ultimate sophistication’.